Broadway Student Housing

 Otak Submits Land Use Application for Portland’s Latest Architectural Innovation

 On April 9, Otak submitted a Type 3 land use application for the precedent-setting Hyatt Place and Allison Residences, a 24-story mixed-use building containing 170 hotel rooms and 110 residential units.
 The ground level will offer areas for residents, visitors, and neighbors to gather, while the top of the building will consist of lounge and event spaces, a fitness center, and a guest kitchen.
-This project is the second hospitality + housing high-rise building designed by Otak, the first being Hotel Indigo/Kirkland Tower on the Vancouver waterfront.
+This project is the second hospitality + housing high-rise building designed by Otak, the first being Hotel Indigo on the Vancouver waterfront.

 Representing a new kind of sustainable design for hospitality and housing in Portland, helped by a change in the City of Portland’s zoning codes, the Hyatt Place and Allison Residences project adds market rate and affordable housing in a tight real estate market.
 The City must provide growth capacity for 123,000 new households through 2035.